Contemporary and casual

 The team prepare everything in‑house and their skills include butchery, smoking and curing; they also cook over hot coals.

-A hyper-seasonal approach means the menus change daily, although hero dishes such as chargrilled market fish with Isle of Wight tomatoes, tarragon, burnt hispi cabbage, aioli and ciabatta crumb, and aged moorland hanger steak with bone marrow butter, pickled onion rings and chips are crowd-pleasing staples.
+A hyper‑seasonal approach means the menus change daily, although hero dishes such as chargrilled market fish with Isle of Wight tomatoes, tarragon, burnt hispi cabbage, aioli and ciabatta crumb, and aged moorland hanger steak with bone marrow butter, pickled onion rings and chips are popular staples.

 Trencherman’s tip: get a second helping of the wow‑factor views from one of the three contemporary apartments available to rent above the pub.